-WS Impact 6 Due to the current demand for water resources, and deficient available groundwater supply to meet the demand, implementation of the proposed project including the construction and maintenance of natural turf areas would result in a potentially significant impact.
+WS Impact 6 Due to the current demand for water resources, and deficient available groundwater supply to meet the demand, implementation of the proposed project including the construction and maintenance of natural turf areas would result in a potentially significant, adverse, unavoidable impact.

-1) Mitigation: WS/mm-1 and WS/mm-5
+1) Mitigation: WS/mm-1 through WS/mm-5

-Upon application for land use and construction permits from the County for development of sports fields, construction of restrooms, and installation of landscaping, and prior to site disturbance, the CCSD or project developer shall prepare plans showing the use of indoor and outdoor water conservation strategies and techniques to help offset the proposed anticipated water demand.
+WS/mm-1 Upon application for land use and construction permits from the County for development of sports fields, construction of restrooms, and installation of landscaping, and prior to site disturbance, the CCSD or project developer shall prepare plans showing the use of indoor and outdoor water conservation strategies and techniques to help offset the proposed anticipated water demand.
 These measures include but are not limited to:

 - a.
 Landscape plans shall show the extent of permeable and impervious landscape materials, the use of low-water use plant materials selected from an approved County plant list, and a landscape irrigation plan indicating the method for achieving low volume, high efficiency irrigation (i.e., drip irrigation systems with automatic controllers and auto rain shut-off devices). - b.
-The CCSD shall submit plans identifying drought resistant grasses for playing fields and minimal watering strategies including a seasonal watering schedule.
-Incorporate use of pit toilets or composting toilets in restrooms, portable restrooms, or closure of restrooms during drought periods. - c.
-Incorporate the use of hand sanitizers to avoid the use of water for restroom sinks.
+If natural turf is proposed, the CCSD shall submit plans showing the use of an evaporative control system (or similar method) for irrigation. - c.
+Incorporate use of pit toilets or composting toilets in restrooms, portable restrooms, or closure of restrooms during drought periods. - d.
+Incorporate the use of hand sanitizers to avoid the use of water for restroom sinks. - WS/mm-2